-The clean cut look of the Ivy League haircut might become a little boring over time.
+The clean cut look of the Ivy haircut might become a little boring over time.
 No reason to forget about experiments.
 Make the haircut suitable for Ivy League and experiment with the top part to create long spikes.

-15. Good texture
+15. Good Texture

 Men with thick hair will appreciate good textured Ivy League cut.
 Make sure your stylist understands what you want.
 Otherwise, the style will not look neat.
 Unfortunately, this haircut will require frequent salon visits.

 This cut can be considered a good Ivy League hairstyle even though it is far from the classics.
 The hair is styled to have an outlined part.
 The long bangs are side swept and kept in place by hair gel.
 The back part of the hair is a little too long, but it is allowed.

 Bordering on a military cut, this style can still be accepted in colleges and offices.
 The main advantage is low-maintenance.
 The clean-cut look is achieved by leaving the top part neat and outlined.